jim-easterbrook/Photini/src/doc/manual/video.rst

 Right-click on the file and choose ``regenerate thumbnail`` from the popup menu.
 If Photini is able to generate a thumbnail it will store it in the XMP sidecar file.

-The :doc:`flickr` and :doc:`picasa` tabs can upload video files, but expect it to be slow.
+The :doc:`flickr` tab can upload video files, but expect it to be slow.
 Video files can be very large.

 Compiling Exiv2 on Linux